The C++ API

 Embedding Core

-Prism Core is a C++20 library with no dependencies beyond the standard library.
-Download the prebuilt library + headers from Releases, add the include path, and link it — everything lives under the prism:: namespace with the prism/ include root:
+Kinogaki Core is a C++ and Python library; the C++ build is C++20 and depends only on the standard library.
+Download the prebuilt library and headers from Releases, add the include path, and link it.
+Everything lives under the kinogaki:: namespace with the kinogaki/ include root:

 The Document API

-A Document is a value type — copyable, comparable, serializable.
-The ergonomic way to shape it is append, which adds a prim at a path and returns a chainable handle you set values on:
+A Document is a value type: copyable, comparable, serializable.
+The ergonomic way to shape it is append, which adds an element at a path and returns a chainable handle you set values on:

 Document doc;